decred/dcrdocs/docs/governance/consensus-rule-voting/consensus-rules-voting.md

 Voting takes place across the duration of a full [rule change interval](../../glossary.md#rule-change-interval-rci).
 Each proof-of-stake ticket which is called to vote during this interval will include votebits which indicate whether the ticket holder wishes to accept or reject the new rules, or if they wish to abstain from voting.
 If ticket holders do not explicitly set their voting preference, the default setting is to abstain.
+This is to prevent any option having an unfair advantage in the cases where ticket holders are apathetic or unaware that a vote is taking place.

 Given that each block can contain a maximum of five votes, and the rule change interval on mainnet is 8,064 blocks, the maximum number of votes is 40,320.
+This number is deliberately very close to the target size of the ticket pool, 40,960.
+Allowing almost a full ticket pool to vote ensures a good sampling of votes, and that the vote result is truly representative of the stakeholders preferences.

 Every vote has a quorum requirement of 10%.
 This means that at least 10% of all votes cast must be non-abstain for the result to be considered valid.